ArmDeveloperEcosystem/workshop-ai-gke/README.md

 ### Create build environment VM

-Get a Virtual Machine running Axion that we can work in
+Get a Virtual Machine running Axion that we can work in.

-TODO MICHAEL: Find out how to inject GCP environment variables into this script TODO MICHAEL: Verify that the c4a-standard-16 and 20GB disk is enough to build and test-run llama.cpp

-(THIS MAY ALREADY BE PART OF FIRST WORKSHOP?)
+TODO Michael: Determine if attendees shouldn't do this because it'll be part of terraform

 <ql-code-block templated bash>